endenwer/svelte-restate/docs/API.md

 Registers new mutation handler.

-Paramenters:
+Parameters:

 * `name` - name of the mutation
-* `handler` - mutation handler, it will receive root state with paramenters.
-This function should mutate `draft`.
+* `handler` - this function will receive root state with mutation's arguments.
+It should mutate `draft`.
 You can read more about update patterns in Immer documentation https://immerjs.github.io/immer/update-patterns.

 ```ts
 import store from './store'